 MSB provided no record showing that bowlers were tracked and tied to revenues and lane rental.
 MSB provided no record of receipts or payouts of split the pot.

 MSB correctly reported gross receipts as $2140, lane rentals as $550 paid in cash, and cash transferred to the concessions cash drawer as $200.
-MSB paid $550 in cash for lane rental.
-MSB has provided no record to show that the Crossroad Lanes collected all the funds and made a contribution to MSB.
-Receipts are understated by $550.
+MSB paid $550 in cash for lane rental and has a receipt. .

 Poster Sales